3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 # Why?

-Example of initfile in source form:
+Hostboot may have open source, but that doesn't mean it can be easily understood by humans.
+Initfiles are an example of this.
+This is how they look in source
+form:

 .center[.image-100[![](/img/initfile0.png)]]

 .footnote[Source: https://git.raptorcs.com/git/talos-hostboot/tree/src/import/chips/p9/initfiles/p9a.int.scan.initfile?id=a2ddbf3150e2c02ccc904b25d6650c9932a8a841]

-This form isn't used, AFAICT there is no public parser available.
+But this form isn't used, and AFAICT there is no public parser available.

 ???